-- 101. An entity shall apply this Standard for annual financial statements covering periods beginning on or after January 1, 2017.
+- 101E.
+Paragraphs 3 and 4 were deleted and paragraph 9 was amended by Improvements to MPSASs 2023 (The Applicability of MPSASs), issued in December 2022.
+An entity shall apply those amendments for annual financial statements covering periods beginning on or after January 1, 2024.
 Earlier application is encouraged.
-If an entity applies this Standard for a period beginning before January 1, 2017, it shall disclose that fact. - 101A [Deleted] - 102.
-When an entity adopts the accrual basis of accounting as defined by MPSASs for financial reporting purposes subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption.
+If an entity applies the amendments for a period beginning before January 1, 2024, it shall disclose that fact - 102.
+When an entity adopts the accrual basis MPSASs of accounting as defined in MPSAS 33, First-time Adoption of Accrual Basis Malaysia Public Sector Accounting Standards (MPSASs), for financial reporting purposes subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption of MPSASs.